samiralikperov/sql-portfolio/Projects/SQL-Exercises/sql_simulator_join.md

 ## Task 2
 ### Description:
-Now, try rewriting the query from the previous task to count the unique IDs in the combined table.
-Again, join the tables, but this time count the unique user_id from one of the ID columns.
-Output this count as a result, naming the column users_count.
+Join the user_actions and users tables on the user_id key.
+Instead of retrieving all user IDs, count the unique user_id values from one of the columns.
+Output this count as users_count.

 ### SQL Query:
 ```sql
 SELECT COUNT(DISTINCT a.user_id) AS users_count